Christians are being ripped off!

 2 Timothy 1:3-5 For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.
 But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry.

 Notice how Timothy was to guard against this – by thinking rightly (being sober in all things) and by enduring hardship in the ministry.
 In other words, that it takes a right way of thinking and hard work to avoid this from occurring.
-The reason why modern leaders are turning away from holding to traditional worship is simply because they avoid saying that “this is right” and that “this is wrong” and because they want to avoid hardship in the ministry.
+The reason why modern leaders are turning away from holding to traditional worship is simply because they want to avoid saying that “this is right” and that “this is wrong” and because they want to avoid hardship in the ministry.

 Mark 8:15 And He was giving orders to them, saying, “Watch out!
 Beware of the leaven of the Pharisees and the leaven of Herod.”